-- We will have implemented our workforce initiatives which include a range of Voluntary and Community Sector partners to create a sustainable local workforce. - There will be a proactive collaboration and recruitment into local care & health sector with local people (placements, apprenticeships, local training/engagement opportunities, tailored support in deprived neighbours to support into work) - Establish neighbourhood networks of champions who outreach into their local communities. - Evidence of interprofessional practice which moves beyond multi-disciplinary approaches. - We will have made demonstrable improvement in recruitment and retention rates in Southwark's services for older people
+- We have implemented our workforce initiatives which include a range of Voluntary and Community Sector partners to create a sustainable local workforce. - There is proactive collaboration and recruitment into local care & health sector with local people (placements, apprenticeships, local training/engagement opportunities, tailored support in deprived neighbours to support into work) - We have established neighbourhoods champions who outreach into their local communities. - There is evidence of interprofessional practice which moves beyond multi disciplinary approaches.